shinokada/svelte-lucide/README.md

 ## Tailwind CSS suport

-Use the `class` prop to change colors and css.
+Use the `class` prop to change colors and add additional css.

 ```html
 <script>